Magnomic/CNST/README.md

 The baselines we use are wavelet denoising, autoencoder (AE), 1D DnCNN, and 1D CycleGAN.
 They are representatives of traditional, DNN, and adversarial generation methods and are suitable for the target task.
 Besides, we present the accuracy of the COD parameter analysis model using the unprocessed data in $D_\mathbb{S}$ and $D_\mathbb{T}$, which provides references to the performance of baselines.

 We use two training ratios (30\% and 50\%) to train the noise transfer model, i.e., use only a training set in 3 and 5 of 10 standard water solutions, while all ten groups of data are used for the validation set.
-It can indicate the generalisation ability and the effect of the CBR method with generated cases (CBR-GC).
+It can indicate the generalisation ability and the effect of the CBR method with generated cases (GC-DnCNN).

 ![Fig.7](images/Fig.7.jpg "Fig.7")